hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > Those petty teachers, and those hops they call
 >
-> "Grand balls" — this subject I'll take up again,
+> "Grand balls" – this subject I'll take up again,
 >
 > And these Grand Balls more fully will explain.

-### Select balls
+### Select Balls

 > The balls they call select, shall next by me
 >